facebookresearch/dynalab/examples/bert_style_qa/README.md

 transformers
 ```

-3. Run `dynalab-cli init -n bertstyleqa`, and follow these answers:
+3. Run `dynalab-cli init -n bertstyleqa`, and provide these answers:

 ```
 Initializing . for dynalab model 'bertstyleqa'...